emmairwin/community_curriculum/market_pulse/FFOS/en/participation_ladder_1.md

 ![package](http://tiptoes.ca/wp-content/uploads/2015/03/2015-03-01_1751.png)

 Stores usually sell phones individually (regular price), or part of a plan with things like data, or other incentives like Lego and data plans.
-When you record this price in the WEb App, you will indicate that this phone IS part of a plan.
-Also, adding in comments exactly what comes with the plan is very important and useful information to Market Research.
+When you record this price in the Web App, you will indicate that this phone IS part of a plan.
+Also, please add in comments exactly what items comes with the plan is very important.

 ### On Sale